ASoothingEbb/Clue/README.md

 #Archers Avenue game board

 The game is set on Archers Avenue.
-A murder has taken place and it is up to the players to
+A murder has taken place and it is up to the players to find out the murderer, murder location and murder weapon.
 ![Archers Avenue game board](https://github.com/ASoothingEbb/Clue/blob/master/images/ArchersAvenueGame.PNG)

 Players can do this by making suggesting a weapon, person and location.
 During a suggestion, up to one player refutes the suggestion because they have one of the cards that were listed in the suggestion.